Connecticut: Sales Tax Handbook

 Vehicles purchases are some of the largest sales commonly made in Connecticut, which means that they can lead to a hefty sales tax bill.
 This page covers the most important aspects of Connecticut's sales tax with respects to vehicle purchases.
 For vehicles that are being rented or leased, see see taxation of leases and rentals.

 Connecticut collects a 6% state sales tax rate on the purchase of all vehicles.
-The maximum tax that can be paid is 675 dollars.

 In addition to taxes, car purchases in Connecticut may be subject to other fees like registration, title, and plate fees.
 You can find these fees further down on the page.